sredford6/JID_Team2330_Place_Recovery/README.md

 - Test the newly implemented functionalities on Android platform
 - Display the message to the user if they entered a small sleep schedule time window(less than 8 hours)
 - Add the basic demographics form
+- Add geocoding
+- Generate timeblock and random notification time for future days.
+- Better UI to show the complete status of the questionnaire.
+- Update complete status of the questionnaire from QuestionnaireScreen
+- Implementing an loading screen (show loading whenever the app is using endpoints; the app should also try the requests multiple times if encounters network problem).
 - Next sprint: implement the profile screen

 ## Version 0.2.0 (Sprint 2)